Planning the Perfect Vacation to England

-With history galore, it’s difficult to decide where to go and what to do when you visit the diverse and culturally rich country of England.
-Not to worry though!
-With advice on cruising, hotels, escorted tours, and more, you’ll find exactly what you’re looking for.
+With so much to do, it’s difficult to decide where to go and what to do when you visit the diverse and culturally rich country of England.
+Read on for advice on cruising, hotels, escorted tours, and more, to find exactly what you’re looking for.

 If you’re looking for adventure, check out an escorted tour.

-You’ll travel across the country with knowledgeable tour guides who will travel with you through English History.
+You’ll travel across the country with knowledgeable tour guides who will share facts and background of each of the sites you visit.

 Learn the histories of important castles throughout the country like Leeds, Windsor, Warwick, and Chatsworth.
 Stop at Stonehenge, a UNESCO world heritage site, romp in the Roman Baths, and visit ancient cathedrals and churches.

 You can find tours throughout the country with stays in cities and smaller towns.
 These tours are tailored to fit your interests, and most will give you some free time to explore what you’re most interested in.
-You should check the itinerary and dates to find the best escorted tour for your wants and needs.
-You can choose from romance, history, family, and more.
+Be sure to check the itinerary and dates to find an escorted tour that meets your wants and needs.

 If you’re looking to relax, book a cruise from or around the British Isles.